redhauser/peaceduke-discord-bot/patchnotes.md

 ## Post 1.4 Update Patches patch notes:

+`1.4.5` - the `plist show` command now accepts a @user mention or a playlist name/id.
+I really hope it works...
+I mean, it seems to be working...
+Also!
+Made the `say` command funnier.
+Added a few things to the to-do list.

 `1.4.4` - updated the `ox` command.
 It doesn't look outdated anymore, cus it uses the great technology of Discord embeds.
 Slightly updated the `poll` command, and a few grammar changes here and there.

 `1.4.3` - `play` and `plnow` now understand artist spotify links.
 They will play the artist's most recent album.
 Slightly revised the to-do list.